TuzBot/LS-V1-Google-Analytics-oAuth2/README.md

 1 of 2 options will occur when accepting and authorising the web app.

 1. You will either be redirected to Google Authorisation page to accept and authorise the web app.
-2. An alert will flash up on the stats page with a message along the lines of "TEMPORARY MOVED" with an option to click a link which says 'here'.
+2. An alert will flash up on the stats page with a message along the lines of "MOVED TEMPORARILY" with an option to click a link which says 'here'.

 If option 2 is the option click the 'here' link which will then take you through to option 1 where you can proceed to accept and authorise.